makrai/notes/cao20-multisumm-multiling-abs-summ-aaai.md

 ### Dataset Construction for Bosnian and Croatian

-* The process of constructing our summarization dataset is similar to the process of building datasets such as Gigaword and LCSTS.
-We
+* The process of constructing our summarization dataset is similar to the process of building datasets such as Gigaword and LCSTS
   * crawl the news from a Bosnian news web-site 4 and a Croatian news website 5
   * news description as the original text and use the title as the summary
   * text-summary pair will be filtered out if its title contains dates in the